-300.3.6 IDENTIFICATION, WARNING, AND OPPORTUNITY TO COMPLY PRIOR TO THE USE OF FORCE
+300.3.7 IDENTIFICATION, WARNING, AND OPPORTUNITY TO COMPLY PRIOR TO THE USE OF FORCE

-When safe and feasible, prior to the use of force, officers shall (Washington State Office of the Attorney General Model Use of Force Policy):
+When safe and feasible, prior to the use of force, officers shall

-- a.
-Identify themselves as law enforcement officers. - 1.
-Identification is unnecessary when the officer has objectively reasonable grounds to believe the person is aware of this fact. - b.
-Attempt to determine whether the person has a special need, mental condition, physical limitation, developmental disability, language barrier, or other factor that may impact the person's ability to understand and comply with officer commands. - c.
-Provide clear instructions and warnings. - d.
-Warn a person that force will be used unless the person's resistance ceases. - e.
-Give the person a reasonable opportunity to comply with the warning that force may be used.
+- (a) Identify themselves as law enforcement officers. - 1.
+Identification is unnecessary when the officer has objectively reasonable grounds to believe the person is aware of this fact. - (b) Attempt to determine whether the person has a special need, mental condition, physical limitation, developmental disability, language barrier, or other factor that may impact the person's ability to understand and comply with officer commands. - (c) Provide clear instructions and warnings. - (d) Warn a person that force will be used unless the person's resistance ceases. - (e) Give the person a reasonable opportunity to comply with the warning that force may be used.